tommyGPT2S/DocEX/docs/DocEX_Design.md

 DocEX follows a **tenant-agnostic, composable security model** where:
 - **Core Security**: DocEX provides audit logging and operation tracking infrastructure
-- **Access Control**: Enforced at the application/orchestration layer (not in DocEX core)
+- **Access Control**: Enforced at the application/orchestration layer by default (not in DocEX core)
+- **Optional Enforcement**: Can be configured to enforce user context matching for multi-tenant safety
 - **Data Protection**: Relies on underlying storage and transport layer security
-- **Multi-tenancy**: Handled by the application layer using basket-based organization
+- **Multi-tenancy**: Handled by the application layer using basket-based organization (with optional enforcement)

-This design allows DocEX to be integrated into any security model (RBAC, ABAC, etc.) without imposing specific access control mechanisms.
+This design allows DocEX to be integrated into any security model (RBAC, ABAC, etc.) without imposing specific access control mechanisms, while optionally providing a safety net for tenant isolation when needed.

-### 11.2 Access Control (Application Layer Responsibility)
+### 11.2 Access Control

+#### 11.2.1 Application Layer Responsibility (Default)

-**Current Status**: Access control is **not implemented in DocEX core**.
+**Current Status**: Access control is **not enforced in DocEX core by default**.
 This is an intentional design decision to keep DocEX composable and flexible.

 **Implementation Approach**:
 - **Document-level access**: Enforced by application layer before calling DocEX APIs